MicrosoftDocs/azure-devops-docs/docs/notifications/oob-supported-event-types.md

 [!INCLUDE [version-vsts-tfs-2017-on](../_shared/version-tfs-2017-through-vsts.md)]

-Learn the supported event types for notification subscriptions in Azure DevOps Services and Team Foundation Server (TFS) in the following table.
-Check out the [Events, subscriptions, and notifications concepts article](concepts-events-and-notifications.md) to learn more about events and event types.
+In this article, learn the supported event types for notification subscriptions in Azure DevOps and TFS.

 | Category  |  Type     |   Fields|   Roles|   |
 |-----------|-----------|---------|---|---|